 Steffen Schneider Business development Advisor

-Steffen’s passion lies in trying to solve the “double affordability gap” in our current food system and growing the Hudson Valley Foodshed.
+Steffen’s (pronouns: he/him) passion lies in trying to solve the “double affordability gap” in our current food system and growing the Hudson Valley Foodshed.
 He supports operational and logistical aspects of RG19 and acts as liaison to Whitethorne LLC(the temporary hub of RG19) and the Hawthorne Valley Farmstore.
 He is a Co-Founder and Director of the Institute for Mindful Agriculture.

 Jabin Ahmed - family specialist, warren st academy

 Maija Reed - Early childhood educator

 Arlen Medina - Teacher’s Aide at JOhn l.
 Edwards Elementary School